IIWDTI/ANTI-AntiCheat/README.md

 Anyway hope this script will help some people.

-# Software that I've heard rumours about giving a ban:
+# Software that I've heard rumours about giving a ban, or other observations with anticheat:

 Razer Synapse 2 or 3 (Had this installed when I was banned)